Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Preliminaries: AI Copilot

 \subsection{Differences between LLM, Copilot, and Agentic AI}

 Although both Copilot and Agentic AI rely on LLMs, and the latter has a higher level of autonomous capabilities, we still believe that future 6G will be more dependent on Copilot.

 While an Autopilot that could self-manage the network is an attractive vision, its deployment faces significant hurdles.
-For instance, network operations often involve high-stakes decisions with economic and safety consequences, requiring levels of strategic and ethical judgment that are currently beyond the AI capabilities\footnote{https://purl.stanford.edu/nj971pm8857}.
+For instance, network operations often involve high-stakes decisions with economic and safety consequences, requiring levels of strategic and ethical judgment that are currently beyond the AI capabilities.
 The Copilot offers a pragmatic and powerful alternative.
 It can automate the tasks that machines are good at performing.
-For instance, it can sift through real-time telemetry datasets collected from 6G LAWNets in disaster-stricken areas, correlate thousands of spatio-temporal data to pinpoint causes, and auto-generate syntactically rigorous configuration scripts\footnote{https://converge.vc/perspectives/the-copilot-and-agentic-paradigms-are-blurring/} to adjust UAV beamforming parameters and flight trajectories.
+For instance, it can sift through real-time datasets collected from 6G LAWNets, correlating spatio-temporal data points to pinpoint causes, and auto-generate configuration scripts to adjust UAV beamforming parameters and flight trajectories.
 Simultaneously, it will delegate those tasks that require human strategic judgment to humans.
-For example, in situations with limited resources, making decisions regarding the trade-off between the battery endurance and coverage range of UAVs, as well as taking ultimate responsibility for network performance, can be accomplished by human operators\footnote{https://mitsloan.mit.edu/ideas-made-to-matter/when-humans-and-ai-work-best-together-and-when-each-better-alone}.
+For example, in situations with limited resources, making decisions regarding the trade-off between the battery endurance and coverage range of UAVs, as well as taking ultimate responsibility for network performance, can be accomplished by human operators.
 This HITL model fosters trust and provides a safe, evolutionary path toward greater network autonomy.

-Specifically, in 6G LAWNets, \emph{Wireless Copilot} surpasses traditional copilots by interacting with the physical network.
-Besides using Retrieval-Augmented Generation (RAG) to retrieve 6G perception data, it clarifies human intentions via interactive protocols and translates goals into actions.
-More importantly, its HITL design always retains ultimate human control over high-risk decisions, avoiding the security and compliance risks of autonomous Agentic AI.
-This will perfectly meet \emph{intelligent}, \emph{collaborative}, and \emph{controllable} management of 6G requirements.

 Additionally, LLM, Copilot, and Agentic AI have similar concepts, but they are different in intelligence and autonomy.
-To clarify their roles, Fig. \ref{fig1} provides a comparative analysis.
 An LLM application is primarily a reactive tool for information retrieval and text generation.
 A Copilot is an interactive partner that assists with tasks.
 An Agentic AI, or Autopilot, is a proactive system that can independently pursue goals.
 From the perspective of technological evolution, LLMs are key features of Copilot, and Copilot is also one of the key components of Agentic AI.
 Understanding these differences is crucial for deploying the right AI tool for networking.